 Schools.
 Families need schools, but sadly too many were closed in the 1990s due to a poor understanding of the demographic changes that follow urban renewal.
 Did they really believe the heart of Melbourne would regenerate without children?
 Did they know what drives our species?

 Now, school enrolments are soaring in the inner suburbs, at a time when the State Government has been fixated on the growth corridors in the outer suburban fringe.
-The issue will soon be compounded when the bloated primary schools start to ferry greater numbers to the few secondary schools that survived the sell-offs of previous governments.
+The issue is already compounded as the bloated primary schools are starting to ferry greater numbers to the few secondary schools that survived the sell-offs of previous governments.

 Schools are essential infrastructure.
 Yet this was not acknowledged by the New South Wales Government until very recently.
 Sydney faces similar schools planning issues as Melbourne, although the number of schools closed in the 1990s was much higher in Victoria.

-Victoria is still grappling with the idea that schools are essential infrastructure.
-The newly formed Infrastructure Victoria has produced a history of infrastructure planning in the state, in which schools don’t rate a mention.
-It is to be hoped that this serious omission is rectified in the proposed 30 year planning strategy.
+In 2016 Victoria was still grappling with the idea that schools were essential infrastructure.
+The newly formed Infrastructure Victoria produced a history of infrastructure planning in the state, in which schools didn’t rate a mention.
+But there’s hope, for later that year the Victorian School Building Authority was created.

-In both cities, all relevant players should be included: parents, government, developers, councils and existing schools.
-But until schools planning becomes integrated, inclusive and transparent then the mistakes of the past will be repeated.
+In both major cities all relevant players should be included: parents, government, developers, councils and existing schools.
+Once schools planning becomes integrated, inclusive and transparent then the mistakes of the past may be avoided.